 The first thing we see is a blue device with the words “Airflow Sensor.
 Handle with Care” etched below it in a nice serif font.
-Presumably, it’s not the typical mass airflow sensor throwing acode from your old intake.
-In fact, it looks like one of the various sensor probes you’ll find on airplanes and even Formula One race cars.
-It’s also mounted to a big piece of blue tinted carbon fiber, which is probably the car’s hood or roof.
+Presumably, it’s not the typical m ass airflow sensor throwing a check engine

 Next, a gauge flashes before us.
 It looks like a speedometer, except velocity is measured not in miles or kilometers per hour, but in knots, indicated by an analog dial and red needle on the outside, and the speed of sound in a vertically oriented digital readout on the inside.
 Also known as mach speed, or 767.269 mph, seems like quite a quick pace for a road car, but you’ll notice the speed features a little decimal point.
 In the trailer, the car accelerates to Mach 0.12, an easily attainable 92 mph.
-Of course, that’s still just a fraction of the speed other Paganis have achieved, liketo take just one example.
+Of course, that’s still just a fraction of the speed other Paganis have achieved, like the Huayra Imola’s 240 mph

 Notably, the engine is a growling internal combustion unit.
-There have beenof an but this isn’t it.
-The Huayra replacement was supposed to have debuted at the in March for a 2021 arrival, but the event was canceled at the outset of the COVID-19 pandemic.
-Reports the successor will have an AMG-built V12 like the Huayra, with electric power to come later.
+There have been rumors of an electric Pagani but this isn’t it.
+The Huayra replacement was supposed to have debuted at the Geneva Motor Show in March for a 2021 arrival, but the event was canceled at the outset of the COVID-19 pandemic.
+Reports say the successor will have an AMG-built V12 like the Huayra, with electric power to come later.

 While we aren’t looking forward to having to convert fractions of mach to mph while accelerating in a multi-million dollar supercar, we suspect buyers won’t worry too much and instead enjoy the novelty.